mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ```

 This will build the `core-image-full-cmdline` image type, but it is also possible to
 build other image types.

-Depending on how powerful your build machine is, the first time you build a Yocto image, the build process can take several hours.
+!!!
+The first time you build a Yocto image, the build process can take several hours.
 The successive builds will only take a few minutes, so please be patient this first time.

 After a successful build, the images and build artifacts are placed in `tmp/deploy/images/vexpress-qemu/`.
-To test how to deploy an update on BeagleBone, please read [Getting started - Your first update on QEMU](../../Getting-started/Your-first-update-on-qemu).
+To test how to deploy an update on QEMU, please read [Getting started - Your first update on QEMU](../../Getting-started/Your-first-update-on-qemu).

 ### For BeagleBone Black